-Sonic is a zero-knowledge argument of knowledge which allows a prover to demonstrate that a constraint system (described in Section 4) is satisfied for a hidden witness $(\mathbf{a},\mathbf{b},\mathbf{c})$ and for known instance \mathbf{k} .
-Given a choice of r(X,Y) from Section 4, if for random $y \in \mathbb{F}p$ we have that the constant term of t(X,y) is zero, the constraint system is satisfied with high probability.
+Sonic is a zero-knowledge argument of knowledge that allows a prover to demonstrate that a constraint system (described in Section 5) is satisfied for a hidden witness (a, b, c) and for known instance k.
+Given a choice of r(X, Y) from Section 5, if for random $y \in \mathbb{F}p$ we have that the constant term of t(X, y) is zero, the constraint system is satisfied with high probability.